desmos-labs/desmos/x/posts/spec/02-concepts.md

 A reference to an external post.
 This can be used to represent a reply (comment), repost or quote of another post.

 ##### Type
-This is the type of the reference.
+Type of the post reference.
 It can be one of the following values:

 | **Name**                          | **Description**                                          |
 |:----------------------------------|:---------------------------------------------------------|